 6 – Root Rot

 Root rot is a very serious problem that you will want to try to identify as soon as you can.
 These brown spots from root rot will actually look very similar to those that came from watering the fiddle leaf fig plants too much.

 Essentially, root rot is something that can happen when you continue to water your plant more than you should.
 If you didn’t catch yourself before you went too far, root rot could be the result.

 The best thing that you can do when this occurs is to cut off rotting sections of the plant.
 Try to identify any rotting roots and cut them before you go ahead and repot the plant.

 When you’re repotting a fiddle leaf fig, it’s going to be best to try to remove as much of the old soil as you are able to.
 You should be able to remove roots that are being impacted by root rot using standard cutters.

-Of course, if the root rot is very bad, then your plant might be dying.
-It’s possible that you might not be able to save your plant from root rot but this really depends on how advanced the root rot is.
-If you suspect that root rot is the cause of the dark brown spots on your fiddle leaf fig, then you need to take the time to check the roots.
+Of course, if the root rot is very bad, your plant might be dying.
+It’s possible that you might not be able to save your plant from root rot but this really depends on how advanced it is.
+If you suspect that root rot is the cause of the dark brown spots on your fiddle leaf fig, you need to take the time to check the roots.

 Under normal conditions, the roots of these plants will be very firm but root rot changes things significantly.
 When root rot sets in, sections of the roots will become soft and they might even wind up being slimy.